Monthly Children's Programs:

 WINTER WARM UP!

-Join us on the Thursday, February 28 (the Thursday of the February school vacation) for a fun day of entertainment and homemade macaroni and cheese and fruit treats.
+Join us on the Thursday of February School Vacation, February 28 (the Thursday of the February school vacation) for a fun day of entertainment and homemade macaroni and cheese and fruit treats.
 It’s time to have some fun on a cold, winter day at the Library.
 This year we feature the fabulous Mr. Aaron!
 Mr. Aaron performs new songs, kid favorites, and also demonstrates new and exciting instruments.
 Check him out at www.mraaronmusic.com.

 APRIL SCHOOL VACATION!